Kenny Chesney: 2020s

-On November 4, 2025, Chesney’s memoir Heart Life Music, cowritten with music journalist Holly Gleason, was published.
+On November 4, 2025, Chesney's memoir Heart Life Music, cowritten with music journalist Holly Gleason, was published.
+The book quickly topped the New York Times' Hardcover Nonfiction and Combined Print & E-Book Nonfiction Best Sellers Lists.

+On March 17, 2026, Chesney was signed as the flagship artist to Hey Now Records, a boutique, Nashville-based independent record founded by Clint Higham, John Esposito, and Kris Lamb.
+The label and Chesney's debut single for the record, "Carry On", was released on May 8, 2026, and was just the third song ever to have all eligible country stations add the song in its debut week.
+The song is also the lead single to Chesney's upcoming twenty-first studio album, Silver Sands Marina, and his first solo release since July 2024 with "Just to Say We Did".

 Personal life

+In 2000, Kenny Chesney and Tim McGraw became involved in a scuffle with police officers in Buffalo, New York, after Chesney was riding a State Police horse and refused to get off the horse.
+McGraw came to Chesney's aid after police officers nearby believed the horse was being stolen.
+The two were arrested and charged, Chesney for disorderly conduct and McGraw for assault, but were acquitted in 2001.

 On May 9, 2005, Chesney married actress Renée Zellweger in a ceremony on the island of St. John.
 They had met in January at a relief event for the 2004 Indian Ocean earthquake and tsunami.
 On September 15, 2005, after only four months of marriage, they announced their plans for an annulment.
-Zellweger cited fraud as the reason in the related papers, and after media scrutiny of her use of the word "fraud," she qualified the use of the term, stating that it was "simply legal language and not a reflection of Kenny's character".
+Zellweger cited fraud as the reason in the related papers, and after media scrutiny of her use of the word "fraud", she qualified the use of the term, stating that it was "simply legal language and not a reflection of Kenny's character".
 Chesney later suggested the failure of his marriage was due to "the fact that I panicked".
-In an interview by 60 Minutes with Anderson Cooper, Chesney commented on the failed marriage, "The only fraud that was committed was me thinking that I knew what it was like… that I really understood what it was like to be married, and I really didn't.”
+In an interview by 60 Minutes with Anderson Cooper, Chesney commented on the failed marriage, "The only fraud that was committed was me thinking that I knew what it was like... that I really understood what it was like to be married, and I really didn't."
 The annulment was finalized in late December 2005.

-Chesney is a supporter of the Tennessee Volunteers Football team, he has also stated he has a love for New England and the Boston Red Sox.
+Chesney is a supporter of the Tennessee Volunteers Football team.
+He has also stated he has a love for New England and the Boston Red Sox.